 ADDITIONAL FESTIVAL HIGHLIGHTS

-- A free Jazz Crawl in the Cultural District, featuring 150 local and regional musicians at 25 venues kicks off the Festival Friday, June 20, from 5:30–9 p.m.
+A free Jazz Crawl in the Cultural District, featuring 150 local and regional musicians at multiple venues kicks off the Festival Friday, June 19, from 5:30–9 p.m.

-- 2014’s Showcase Noir marks the 11th year for this African American Designer Market that includes pottery, paintings, jewelry, fiber works, and sculptures available for sale by some of the world’s finest artists.
+Showcase Noir marks its 12th year for this African American Designer Market that includes pottery, paintings, jewelry, fiber works, and sculptures available for sale by some of the world’s finest artists.

-- A special pop-up vinyl record store Trust Vinyl will be located at Ninth Street and Liberty Avenue, in downtown’s Cultural District.
-Coordinated by Pittsburgh local DJ Malls, visitors can purchase vinyl in this old-fashioned record store.
+The special pop-up vinyl record store, Trust Vinyl, will return to downtown’s Cultural District, offering visitors the opportunity to purchase vinyl in this old-fashioned record store.

-- The outdoor Night Market presented by the Pittsburgh Downtown Partnership features some of Pittsburgh’s most creative independent vendors of food, music, art, jewelry, clothing, crafts, and more.
+The outdoor Night Market presented by the Pittsburgh Downtown Partnership will feature some of Pittsburgh’s most creative independent vendors of food, music, art, jewelry, clothing, crafts, and more.

 PARTNERS & SPONSORS